emmanuel-logy/motion_planning_algorithms/README.md

 # Motion Planning Algorithms

 ## Overview
-At the moment, a few Basic Algorithms to search for a path in the graph is implemented in C++:
+At the moment, the following graph search algorithms are implemented:
 1. Breadth First Search (BFS)
 2. Dept First Search (DFS)
 3. Dijkstra
 4. A*

+> :information_source: The algorithms are implemented in C++ and the visualization is done using Python scripts.

 ---
 ### Output paths in the graph